mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Behavioural Analytics
 Behavioural Analytics is a kind of analytics that informs about the how, why and what instead of just the who and when.
 It looks at humanized patterns in the data.

 ## Big Data
 Big Data consists of extensive datasets -- primarily in the characteristics of volume, velocity, variety, and/or variability -- that require a scalable architecture for efficient storage, manipulation, and analysis.

 Big data is an umbrella term for any collection of data sets so large or complex that it becomes difficult to process them using traditional data-processing applications.
 In a nutshell, big data refers to data that is so large, fast or complex that it's difficult or impossible to process using traditional methods.
 Also, big data deals with accessing and storing large amounts of information for analytics.

 So, what is Big Data?
 Big Data is a large data set with increasing volume, variety and velocity.

-Big data solutions may have many components (to mention some):
+Big data solutions may have many components
+(to mention some):

-* Distributed File System
+* Distributed File System (such as HDFS, Amazon S3)
 * Analytics Engine (such as Spark)
-* Query Engine (Such as Snowflake, Amazon Athena, ...)
+* Query Engine (Such as Snowflake, Amazon Athena, Google BigQuery, ...)
 * ETL Support
 * Relational database systems
+* Search engine (sich as Apache Solr, Apache Lucene)
 * ...

-## Big Data engineering
+## Big Data Engineering
 Big Data engineering is the discipline for engineering scalable systems for data-intensive processing.

+Data collected from different sources are in a raw format, i.e., usually in a form that is not fit for Data Analysis.
+The idea behind what is Big Data Engineering is not only to collect Big Data but also to transform and store it in a dedicated database that can support insights generation or the creation of Machine Learning-based solutions.

+Data Engineers are the force behind Data Engineering that is focused on gathering information from disparate sources, transforming the data, devising schemas, storing data, and managing its flow.

 ## Big Data Modeling